The Best Egg White Alternatives for Cocktails.

 Perhaps the best known egg white alternative, Aquafaba has been a vegan culinary solution for egg whites for years outside of the bar.
 Essentially, this is just the liquid found in a can of chickpeas (or the liquid produced in cooking them).
 As a bar product, though, it’s divisive: it fans are numerous, but haters point to a distracting taste and smell.

-Outcome + Notes: The canned product performed adequately as an emulsifier and held its head well, but added a bit of savoriness that the team thought could be distracting in a cocktail with unaged spirits.
-The powdered Aquafaba, which we rehydrated in hot water, produced a solid foam but it failed to connect the drink, instead sitting on top, almost Cappucino style.
+Outcome + Notes: The canned product performed adequately as an emulsifier and held its head well, but added a bit of savoriness that the team thought could be distracting for drinks with unaged spirits.
+The powdered Aquafaba, which we rehydrated in hot water, produced a solid foam but it failed to connect the drink—instead it rested on top, almost Cappuccino style.

 Dehydrated Milk Powder